-Under the PMIERs financial requirements, in addition to non-performing loans, there are increased financial requirements for performing loans with a higher likelihood of default and/or certain credit characteristics, such as higher LTVs and lower FICO scores, as well as for loans originated after January 1, 2016 that are insured under lender-paid mortgage insurance policies not subject to automatic termination under the Homeowners Protection Act.
-Therefore, if our mix of business includes more loans that are subject to these increased financial requirements, it increases our Minimum Required Assets.
+Under the PMIERs financial requirements, in addition to non-performing loans, there are increased financial requirements for performing loans with a higher likelihood of default and/or certain credit characteristics, such as higher LTVs and lower FICO scores, as well as for loans originated after January 1, 2016 that are insured under lender-paid mortgage insurance policies not subject to automatic termination under the Homeowners Protection Act of 1998.
+Therefore, if our mix of business includes more loans that are subject to these increased financial requirements, our Minimum Required Assets will increase.
 Depending on the circumstances, we may limit the type and volume of business we are willing to write for certain of our products based on the increased financial requirements associated with certain loans.
 This could reduce the amount of NIW we write, which could reduce our future revenues.

-The GSEs may amend the PMIERs at any time and also have broad discretion to interpret the PMIERs, which could impact the calculation of Radian Guaranty's Available Assets and/or Minimum Required Assets.
-The most recent revisions to PMIERs, or PMIERs 2.0, became effective on March 31, 2019.
-In addition to the potential amendment related to the pandemic, we expect the GSEs to continue to update the PMIERs periodically in the future, including if and when there are changes to the GSEs' capital requirements, such as if and when the CCF is finalized.
+The GSEs may amend the PMIERs at any time and also have broad discretion to interpret the PMIERs, including whether to extend the National Emergency Guidelines at the end of the COVID-19 Crisis Period, which could impact the calculation of Radian Guaranty's Available Assets and/or Minimum Required Assets.
+The most recent large-scale revisions to PMIERs, or PMIERs 2.0, became effective on March 31, 2019.
+We expect the GSEs to continue to update the PMIERs periodically in the future, including if and when there are changes to the GSEs' capital requirements, such as if and when the ECF is finalized.